unartig/sepsis_osc/typst/chapters/dnm.typ

 Additionally, an alternative implementation based on Lie-algebra formulations was also explored, utilizing their natural representation for rotations in N-D-space.
 Although theoretically promising in terms of numerical accuracy and integration stability, this approach did not yield practical advantages in performance.
-Further details on this reformulation are provided in @sec:appendix #todo[schreiben].
+Further details on this reformulation are provided in @a:lie #todo[schreiben].

 === Parameterization and Initialization <sec:init>
 The #acr("DNM") is dimensionless and not bound to any physical scale, that means there is no medical ground truth of parameter values and their choice is somewhat arbitrary.